Fawaznasrudeen/alx-low_level_programming/0x09-static_libraries/README.md

-pointers, arrays and string in c
+pointers, arrays and string in C